Semeru: 2025 eruption

 On 19 November 2025, Semeru erupted with a pyroclastic flow over the southern slope that reached 7 km, along with an ash cloud that reached a height of 2 km.
+As of 20 November 2025, three people were injured, 1,156 were displaced, and 200 houses along with one school building were damaged.

 Legends

 Semeru is named after Sumeru, the central world mountain in Hinduism.
 As stated in legend, it was transplanted from India to create the island of Java; the tale is recorded in the 15th-century East Javanese work Tantu Pagelaran.
 It was originally placed in the western part of the island, but that caused the island to tip, so the gods moved it eastward.
 On that journey, parts kept coming off the lower rim, forming the mountains Lawu, Wilis, Kelud, Kawi, Arjuno and Welirang.
 The damage thus caused to the foot of the mountain caused it to shake, and the top came off and created Penanggungan as well.
 Indonesian Hindus also hold a belief that the mountain is the abode of Shiva in Java.